 Carolyn M. Mazure, Ph.D.

-Dr. Carolyn Mazure is the Norma Weinberg Spungen and Joan Lebson Bildner Professor of Psychiatry and Psychology, and Associate Dean for Faculty Affairs at Yale School of Medicine.
+Dr. Carolyn Mazure is the Norma Weinberg Spungen and Joan Lebson Bildner Professor of Psychiatry and Psychology.
 She created and directs Yale’s Center on interdisciplinary women’s health research – Women’s Health Research at Yale.

 Dr. Mazure came to Yale for her fellowship training after completing graduate school and three years at the National Institutes of Health (NIH), where she worked in studies on the genetics of psychiatric disorders.
 Immediately following her postgraduate training, she was invited to join the Yale faculty.
 She became an active clinician and Director of Psychiatry’s Adult Inpatient Acute-Treatment Program at Yale-New Haven Hospital, as well as an active researcher.